Complexity of Unknotting of Trivial 2-knots: Main results.

-Let $k$ be a PL-unknot in $R^3$ with $N$ crossings on one of its plane projection.
-The results of [Dyn] imply that $k$ can be isotoped to the standard unknot through PL-unknots with at most $2(N+1)^2$ crossings.
-(See also [L] for further results in this direction.)
-On the other hand it was proven in [NW] that for each $n\geq 3$ and each {\it computable} function $f$ there exists a trivial knot $k:S^n\longrightarrow \mathbb{R}^{n+2}$ triangulated into $N$ (flat) $n$-simplices such that any isotopy between $k$ and the trivial unknot that passes through $PL$-knots must pass through a knot that cannot be triangulated into less than $f(N)$ simplices.
+Let $k$ be a PL-unknot in $\mathbb{R}^3$ with $N$ crossings in one of its plane projections.
+The results of \cite{dynnikov} imply that $k$ can be isotoped to the standard unknot through PL-unknots with at most $2(N+1)^2$ crossings.
+On the other hand it was proven in \cite{nabwein3} that for each $n\geq 3$ and each {\it computable} function $f$ there exists a trivial knot $k:S^n\longrightarrow \mathbb{R}^{n+2}$ triangulated into $N$ (flat) $n$-simplices such that any isotopy between $k$ and the standard unknot that passes through $PL$-knots must pass through a knot that cannot be triangulated into less than $f(N)$ simplices.

-Alternatively, one can consider smooth embeddings of $S^n$ into $\mathbb{R}^{n+2}$ (or $S^{n+2}$) and measure the complexity of knots as their ropelength (also known as crumpledness - see [N]) that was defined as $vol(k)^{1\over n}\over r(k)$, where $vol(k)$ is the volume of $k$, and $r(k)$ denotes the injectivity radius of the normal exponential map for $k$.
+Alternatively, one can consider smooth embeddings of $S^n$ into $\mathbb{R}^{n+2}$ (or $S^{n+2}$) and measure the complexity of knots as their ropelength (also known as crumpledness - see \cite{nabutovsky2}) that was defined as $\Vol(k)^{1\over n}\over r(k)$, where $\Vol(k)$ is the volume of $k$, and $r(k)$ denotes the injectivity radius of the normal exponential map for $k$.
 In other words, $r(k)$ is the supremum of all $x$ such that any two normals to $k$ of length $\leq x$ do not intersect.
 Informally speaking, one can think of $r(k)$ as the maximal radius of a nonself-intersecting tube centered at $k$.
+The same quantity $r(k)$ is also called the {\it reach} of $k$ and the thickness of $k$.
+(In particular, for a $2$-knot $k$ the crumpledness is $\sqrt{\Area(k)}\over r(k)$, where $\Area(k)$ is the area of the $2$-sphere $k$.)
 For this measure of complexity it will still be true that if $n=1$, then there exists a polynomial upper bound for the complexity of knots in an optimal isotopy connecting an unknot with the standard unknot, and for $n>2$ the worst case complexity of knots in the optimal isotopies grows faster than any computable function.

-It is natural to conjecture that the results of [NW] for $n>2$ will also hold in the case $n=2$.
-Here we will prove that the complexity of untying of a trivial $2$-knot can grow faster than a tower of exponentials of any fixed height of the complexity of the unknot.
+It is natural to conjecture that the results of \cite{nabwein3} for $n>2$ will also hold in the case $n=2$.
+Here we will prove that the complexity of untying of a trivial $2$-knot can grow faster than a tower of exponentials of any fixed height as a function of the complexity of the unknot.